gvwilson/sdxjs/en/src/build-manager/index.md

 [% inc file="driver.js" %]

-We use the `import` function to dynamically load files containing in [%x unit-test %] as well.
+We use the `import` function to dynamically load files in [%x unit-test %] as well.
 It only saves us a few lines of code in this case, but we will use this idea of a general-purpose driver for larger programs in future chapters.
 {: .continue}